Skip to main content

 Next, copy your SRS and key files into the project folder.
 For this tutorial, we'll assume you place them in test-vectors/halo2.

-Now, add three rust files, for example, in test-vectors/halo2 folder.
+Now, add three key files, for example, in test-vectors/halo2 folder.

 src/lib.rs